Top 10 Workers Comp Questions We Are Asked Most Often

 - Assist in tracking your claims and reserves with the TPA.

-We will go more into how to cut costs if you are a self-insured after we have finished the Top 10 questions.
+We will go more into how to cut costs if you are self-insured after we have finished the Top 10 questions.
 The main thing to remember is that you should be doing the services that we provide, as they are your main ways to cut your Workers Comp costs.

 5. Where do you see the most money being wasted in the Workers Compensation system?